LivingLogic/LivingLogic.Python.xist/OLDMIGRATION.rst

 :class:`DecodeAction` before the :class:`TOXICAction` to decode the :class:`str`
-object into a :class:`unicode` object and use a :class:`EncodeAction` afterwards to encode it again as the constructor of :class:`TOXICAction` no longer takes an :var:`encoding` argument, but operates on unicode strings directly.
+object into a :class:`unicode` object and use a :class:`EncodeAction` afterwards to encode it again as the constructor of :class:`TOXICAction` no longer takes an :obj:`encoding` argument, but operates on unicode strings directly.

 Migrating to ll-core 1.0